 The first rest area (with bathrooms and water) is about 1.5 miles in.
 On the way to this point, you’ll encounter two naturally-made rock tunnels.
 After the first tunnel is where the switchbacks begin.
 The 1.5 mile rest-stop is a good point to turn back if you are a beginner hiker, or if you got a late start.
 We even saw a deer while on this part of the trail!

 If you keep going, you’ll encounter the next rest area at 3 miles in, which is a good spot to turn back if you are an intermediate hiker (don’t underestimate how much harder/longer the hike back up will take you!
 It’s steep).

 If you keep going to 4.5 miles, you’ll reach Indian Garden down towards the bottom, making for a 9 mile round-trip hike.
 This is where we turned around, and the hike back up was pretty difficult.
 Definitely make sure you have enough water and stay hydrated!
 Indian Garden is a nice area with picnic tables and a small river, which feels great to relax and put your feet in before you start your steep hike back up!
 At this point, you will have descended 3,000 feet into the Grand Canyon.
 Pretty cool!

-Other Tips for Planning a Trip to the Grand Canyon:
+Other Tips for Planning a Trip from Los Angeles to Grand Canyon:

-Packing for Your Weekend Trip to Grand Canyon National Park:
+Packing List for Grand Canyon National Park Weekend Trip

 As an Amazon Associate I earn from qualifying purchases.
 Thanks for your support!